Where Business & Medicine Meet

 Welcome to Fit Health Occupational Services, where we provide several services to help your business set up Physical Demands Analysis (PDA), screen applicants, and assess current employees for modified duties and post-incident issues.

-Occupational health care refers to services that assist the employers, workers, or their representatives in ensuring that the workplace is safe and healthy according to accepted occupational safety and health guidelines and requirements.
+Occupational health care refers to services that assist employers, workers, or their representatives in ensuring that the workplace is safe and healthy according to accepted occupational safety and health guidelines and requirements.
 As per the Occupational Safety and Health Act 1970, it is the employer's responsibility to provide a safe and healthy workplace for employees.

 Why Employers Should Have a PDA